whaleymar/whalengine/README.md

 ## Physics
 - Trigger colliders
+- one way collision (should be easy, just check that move axis and sign match the member var)
 - X axis momentum is weird
     - jumping off platform gives very little x momentum
     - moving in same direction as momentum gives too much speed AND is inconsistent -> use 2 players overlapped and i get completely different speeds